ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingATrackedAlias/README.md

 ### Step 3

-Drag the `UnityXRCameraRig` GameObject from the Unity Hierarchy window and drop it into the newly displayed `Element` property underneath the `Tracked Alias Facade` component `Camera Rigs` property.
+Drag and drop the `UnityXRCameraRig` GameObject from the Unity Hierarchy window into the newly displayed `Element 0` field within the `CameraRigs -> Size` parameter on the `Tracked Alias Facade` component.

 ![Drag And Drop UnityXRCameraRig Into TrackedAlias CameraRigs](assets/images/DragAndDropUnityXRCameraRigIntoTrackedAliasCameraRigs.png)